MetaphorData/connectors/metaphor/power_bi/README.md

 3. Add security group or service principal to all workspaces of interest.
 See: [Add the service principal to your workspace](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal#step-4---add-the-service-principal-to-your-workspace)

-### Note

-Make sure your app did not have any extra Power BI permission granted.
+> Note: Make sure your app did not have any extra Power BI permission granted.
 See step 3 of this [doc](https://docs.microsoft.com/en-us/power-bi/admin/read-only-apis-service-principal-authentication#method) for more details.

 ## Config File